top of page

 • Dogs with a strong prey drive have an inborn desire to chase and catch something.
 They will pull on the leash if they see a passing squirrel or a cat.

-• Your furry one may also pull if he/she is anxious and not used to being outside around loud vehicles, people, and other dogs.
+• Your furry one may also pull they are anxious and not used to being outside around loud vehicles, people, and other dogs.

 Tips to consider when walking your dog on a leash